INSIDE: The Best Places to Visit in Hong Kong on a Family Vacation. Updated 2019.

 - You can also find information about all the current transport options at the Hong Kong Transport Department website.

-- Take our Hong Kong Transport Challenge with the kids – How many different types of transport can you catch in one day?
-Click here for details.
+- Beat our record.
+How many different types of transport in Hong Kong can you catch in one day?
 (The photo above is the boys on the Star Ferry with our Hong Kong based friend Tania back in 2015.)

 Best Hong Kong Tours